 Lanthanum in FOSRENOL has the potential to bind to drugs with anionic (e.g., carboxyl, carbonyl and hydroxyl) groups.
 FOSRENOL may decrease the bioavailability of tetracyclines or fluoroquinolones via this mechanism.

-There are no empirical data on avoiding drug interactions between FOSRENOL and most concomitant drugs.
-When administering an oral medication where a reduction in the bioavailability of that medication would have a clinically significant effect on its safety or efficacy, administer the drug at least one hour before or three hours after FOSRENOL.
-Monitor blood levels of the concomitant drugs that have a narrow therapeutic range.
+There are no empirical data on avoiding drug interactions between FOSRENOL and most concomitant oral drugs.
+For oral medications where a reduction in the bioavailability of that medication would have a clinically significant effect on its safety or efficacy, consider separation of the timing of the administration of the two drugs.
+The duration of separation depends upon the absorption characteristics of the medication concomitantly administered, such as the time to reach peak systemic levels and whether the drug is an immediate release or an extended release product.
+Consider monitoring clinical responses or blood levels of concomitant medications that have a narrow therapeutic range.

 The bioavailability of levothyroxine was decreased by approximately 40% when taken together with FOSRENOL.
-Administer thyroid hormone replacement therapy at least 2 hours before or 2 hours after dosing with FOSRENOL and monitor thyroid stimulating hormone (TSH) levels [see Pharmacokinetics].
+Administer thyroid hormone replacement therapy at least 2 hours before or 2 hours after dosing with FOSRENOL and monitor thyroid stimulating hormone (TSH) levels [see CLINICAL PHARMACOLOGY].

 Read the Fosrenol Drug Interactions Center for a complete guide to possible interactions